sharadp800/fb-project-/README.md

 checked the login functionality of the fb applictaion. all the object  to be available while entering the user name and password in the userbox ans passwordbox ,page shoude display the homepage.

+edited program and send it for the verification